arvidn/libtorrent/docs/projects.rst

 Folx
 ----

-Folx_ is a torrent client and download manager for Mac OS X.
+Folx_ is a torrent client and download manager for macOS.
 The Free version of Folx has all the basic functionality of the torrent client, which allows users to download and create torrent files.
 Folx PRO (available for a small fee) features the possibility to search